DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Jesus_Calls_Disciples.md

   - Reflect on how to be a positive role model and leader.
 - **Context / Purpose:** To explore discipleship and leadership through Jesus’ example.
 - **Opening (Say):**
   > "Today, we will discuss leadership, role models, and thinking about who we trust and follow.
 We will also think about what it means to be a leader.
 We're going to read a story about when people decided to follow Jesus.
 When they followed Jesus, they were called `disciples`.
 Later, after Jesus' rose from the dead, they would become known as the `12 Apostles`.
+The leader of the discples was named `Simon` who Jesus called `Peter`, which means "rock".
 -  **Scripture / Read:** Jesus Calls His Disciples, The Children’s Illustrated Bible, p.210
 - **Key questions / Discussion points:**
   - What does it mean to follow Jesus?